evronm/Attestor/DAO.md

 ## Reward Formula Vote Proposal Process
 **TODO** However: Voting proposals cannot be a free for all.
 That would be an enormous headache.
 Some ideas to limit proposals (this could be a setting, and could even be changeable by a voting event):
   - Only wallets with more than X tokens can propose a vote.
-  - Voting proposals require at least X tokens worht of "support"; functionality would need to be built for this.
+  - Voting proposals require at least X tokens worth of "support"; functionality would need to be built for this.
   - Voting proposals require support from at least X wallets, each of which contains at least Y tokens.
   - Voting proposals require some kind of bounty which passes into the vault if proposal fails.